Mayur180/Lp_5/README.md

 Before running any program, make sure to install the required Python libraries using the following command:

 • !pip install -r requirements.txt

-This will automatically install all the dependencies listed in the requirements.txt file.
+•This will automatically install all the dependencies listed in the requirements.txt file.

 After installing the requirements, you can run your Deep Learning program.